-The Department recognises the need for school staff wellbeing and collective self- care.
+The Department recognises the need for school staff wellbeing and collective self-care.
 Support for school staff wellbeing will be provided by Department Support Services including the PDST and CSL, as well as by the HSE's Health Promotion Team.
 An Occupational Health Strategy is in place as a supportive resource for staff in schools.
 The aim of the Occupational Health Strategy is to promote the health and wellbeing of employees in the workplace, with a strong focus on prevention.
-The Occupational Health Strategy comprises the Employee Assistance Service and the Occupational
+The Occupational Health Strategy comprises the Employee Assistance Service and the Occupational Health Service.

-Health Service.
 The Employee Assistance Service (EAS) is provided by Spectrum.Life under the logo of 'Wellbeing Together: Folláinne Le Chéile'.

-Under the EAS, employees have a dedicated free-phone confidential helpline 1800 411 057 available 24 hours a day, 365 days a year providing advice on a range of issues such as wellbeing, legal, financial, mediation, management support etc. Where required, short- term counselling is available to employees and their families (over the age of 18 years and living at home).
-A bespoke wellbeing portal and app which offers access to podcasts and blogs on topics around wellbeing and mental health, family life, exercise and nutrition is also available.
+The EAS is a self-referral service where employees have access to a dedicated free-phone confidential helpline 1800 411 057 available 24 hours a day, 365 days a year providing advice on a range of issues such as wellbeing, legal, financial, mediation, management support etc. The service is also available via SMS, WhatsApp, e-mail, live chat and call back request.
+All points of contact for the service are qualified, accredited and experienced mental health professionals.

+Where required, short-term counselling is available to employees and their families (over the age of 18 years and living at home).

+A bespoke wellbeing portal and app is available which offers access to podcasts, blogs, live chats and videos on topics around wellbeing and mental health, family life, exercise and nutrition.
+E-Learning programmes across mental health, sleep and a range of wellbeing topics are also available.
 In addition online cognitive behavioural therapy is provided.
 As part of the services provided by Spectrum.Life a Mental Health Promotion Manager is available to develop and deliver evidence based mental health and wellbeing initiatives to reduce stigma and improve mental health literacy and to increase engagement with the service.
-They will also be providing a series of webinars and presentations to promote staff wellbeing in schools as schools reopen and during the upcoming school year.
+A series of weekly webinars and live talks to promote staff wellbeing in schools is current available on the wellbeing portal.